Depth-Oriented Psychotherapy for People Under Sustained Pressure

 -

-PGDip, Institute of Psychiatry, Psychology & Neuroscience, King’s College London
+PGDip, Applied Neuroscience, Institute of Psychiatry, Psychology and Neuroscience, King's College London

 Professional Qualifications